Post-Coronavirus era: 10 things that will no longer be in hotels

 In these eateries, the dishes guests use for self-service are questionably clean, even on the best days.
 The new conditions provide for a special worker in a mask and gloves - now he will give out food.

 Good news!
 The Centers for Disease Control and Prevention (CDC) has found no evidence that COVID-19 can spread in a pool that is properly maintained.
-The area around it is another story, so hotels may restrict access to the pools or, as The Palms Turks and Caicos do, reduce the number of sun loungers around the water bodies.
+The area around it is another story, so hotels may restrict access to the pools or, as The Palms Turks and Caicos do, reduce the number of sun loungers around the water.

 Paper invoices at checkout